Reveille (band): History

-Formation and major label years (1998–2003)
+Formation and major label years (1997–2003)

-The band formed in 1998 and recorded a six-track demo that attracted the attention of major labels.
-After a standout performance at the famous CBGB in Manhattan, New York the band signed with Elektra Records.
+The band initially formed in 1997.
+That year, they recorded a six-track demo that attracted the attention of major labels.
+After a standout performance at the famous CBGB in Manhattan, New York Reveille signed with Warner Music Group's Elektra Records.
 They gained nationwide exposure with their debut album, Laced, in 1999.
 The album featured a guest appearance by Cypress Hill rapper B-Real.
 The band played Warped Tour 1999, Woodstock 1999, and Ozzfest 2000, and toured with Godsmack, Machine Head, and Powerman 5000.

 Reveille's follow-up album, Bleed the Sky was released in 2001.
 The album featured appearances from Taproot singer Stephen Richards and Cold singer Scooter Ward; the collaboration for which Reveille achieved Billboard success with their song "Inside Out (Can You Feel Me Now)".
 Also, the group won the "Rising Star" award from the Boston Music Awards in 2001, and then embarked on a tour with Static-X. The following year Bleed the Sky was nominated for Boston Music Award's "Album of the Year".

 In 2002, their original guitarist, Greg Sullivan, decided to leave the band citing "creative differences".
 He was replaced by Chris Turner.
 Though initially announcing the band would be releasing a third album through Elektra Records, once again enlisting the help of producer Howard Benson, this album never saw release and they soon departed the label.
 Singer Drew Simollardes claimed Reveille had been pressured to make more accessible radio-oriented music by the label, stating "Our biggest problem was always battling with people at the label.
 They were kind of trying to market us to 12 year old girls and it didn't work.
 That was our big problem with them."
 Reveille did one tour with Sevendust before breaking up in 2003.
-Their final show was the "3rd Annual Hometown Throwdown" at the Palladium in Worcester, Massachusetts, on December 28, 2002, where they performed two live new songs titled "Your Life" & "Nothing No One" that was originally supposed to be for their third album.
+Their final show was the "3rd Annual Hometown Throwdown" at the Palladium in Worcester, Massachusetts, on December 28, 2002, where they performed two live new songs titled "Your Life" & "Nothing To No One" that was originally supposed to be for their third album.